 Can pets eat Turiya (Ridge Gourd)?

-Turiya, also called ridge gourd, is a long green gourd with raised ridges and soft watery flesh when cooked.
-It is commonly used in Indian and South Asian dishes such as stir-fries, dals, and stews.
-The flavor is mild and the texture softens quickly with cooking.
-Ridge gourd is usually peeled, chopped, and cooked with oil, spices, and aromatics.
-Many home recipes include chili, salt, onion, garlic, and tempering oils, which are less suitable for pets than plain cooked pieces.
-Mature gourds can become fibrous and seedy, so texture changes with ripeness.
-Direct pet-specific evidence for ridge gourd is limited.
-Guidance is based on related squash and gourd safety references.
-As with similar vegetables, plain small portions are lower risk, while bitter, oily, or heavily spiced preparations may upset digestion.
-If offered, use only tiny plain cooked portions and remove peel and larger seeds.
+If offered, use only tiny plain cooked portions with peel and larger seeds removed.
 Avoid juices, pickles, and concentrated preparations.
+Turiya (ridge gourd) is a long green gourd with raised ridges and soft watery flesh when cooked, used in South Asian stir-fries, dals, and stews.
+Flavor is mild and texture softens quickly with cooking.
+Usually peeled, chopped, and cooked with oil, spices, and aromatics.
+Many home recipes include chili, salt, onion, garlic, and tempering oils.
+Direct pet evidence is limited; guidance is based on related squash and gourd safety references.
+Bitter, oily, or heavily spiced preparations may upset digestion.

 T